Hawks are diurnal birds of prey found in Louisiana and across the United States.

 This species also has bright yellow legs, yellow eyes, and light yellow below the neck, along with lighter areas on the underparts for camouflage when perched atop low trees or shrubs.

-Depending on local conditions, red-shouldered Hawks nest in isolated ponds or marshy areas in Louisiana’s coastal regions between May to June each year.
+Depending on local conditions, red-shouldered Hawks nest in isolated ponds or marshy areas in Louisiana’s coastal regions between May and June each year.

-They build nests out of sticks lined inside with bark strips and downy feathers, forming an impressive cup shape structure 30 to 60 inches wide by 10 to 24 inches deep.
+They build nests out of sticks lined inside with bark strips and downy feathers, forming an impressive cup-shaped structure 30 to 60 inches wide by 10 to 24 inches deep.

 It supports a single brood yearly unless disturbed too much by residential or industrial activities near their nesting sites.